ironhack-labs/lab-react-ironnutrition/README.md

 ### Iteration 6 | Create a delete button

 Your `FoodBox` component has a delete button.
-Implement the delete functionality so that when a user clicks on the button, the item gets removed from the food list.
+Implement the delete functionality so that the item gets removed from the food list when a user clicks on the delete button.

-**Hint:** To update the food array from `App.js` you will need to pass a function through the props.
+**Hint:** To update the food array that is in the state of the `App` component, you will need to pass a function through the props.

 ![Example - Add food component](https://education-team-2020.s3.eu-west-1.amazonaws.com/web-dev/lab-react-ironnutrition-6.gif)